radistmorse/KSPPreciseManeuver/README.md

 --------------
 The toolbar icon will appear during the mapview, and by pressing on it you can enable and disable various components of the plugin.

+The components are:
+- **Maneuver Pager**, allows to switch between maneuvers, focus on the current maneuver and delete it
+- **Maneuver Presets**, allows to save and load the parameters of the maneuver
+- **Precise Input**, allows to change the current maneuver precisely by the use of "+" and "-" buttons
+- **Orbit Tools**, allows to turn the orbit in normal/antinormal direction for a precise angle, and also to circularize the orbit
+- **Maneuver Gizmo**, is the maneuver gizmo that looks very similar to the stock gizmo, and behaves in a similar way
+- **Next Encounter**, shows the next encounter, allows to focus on it and shows the distance to it in the closest point (PE)
+- **Ejection angles**, shows the ejection parameters in case the orbit escapes from the SOI of the celestial body
+- **Orbit Info**, shows the parameters of the planned orbit
+- **Patches Control**, allows to change the mode of Patched Conics draw, i.e. the trajectories of the vessel

 The following hotkeys are available:
 - Keypad8/5: increase prograde/retrograde
 - Keypad4/6: increase/decreas radial